Su Shi

 Su Shi (1037 - 1101), better known as 蘇東坡 Su Dongpo, was one of the most influential poets and essayists during the northern Song dyansty (960–1127).
 His brother Su Che was also a poet.3 There is some discussion of Su Dongpo's connections to the qin in Xu Jian's Introductory History of the Qin, 6a2.

-A collection of writings by Su Shi about the qin, under the title Miscellaneous Accounts of Qin Matters, was included in Folio 100 of the 14th century encyclopaedia called Shuo Fu.
+The work Miscellaneous Accounts of Qin Matters, a collection of writings about the qin usually attributed to Su Shi but sometimes to Su Zhe, was included in Folio 100 of the 14th century encyclopaedia called Shuo Fu (Persuasion of the Suburbs).
 This volume still exists.4

 Poems by Su Shi directly mention qin at least 61 times.5 Qinshu Daquan (QQJC Vol. V) includes at least 22 such poems and essays he wrote concerning qin.
 These poems and essays include (original texts are in a footnote below):6